-Have you heard people talking about Parkrun?
-Or maybe during a morning run you found yourself passing some flags and people in neon vests, wondering if it was a race?
+Have you heard people talking about Parkrun USA?
+Or maybe during a morning run you found yourself passing some flags and people in neon vests, wondering if it was a race though you didn’t remember hearing about one?

 Even better, it’s something you can join to find running friends!